All About Pediatric Ependymoma

 What happens if the tumor comes back?

 If a child has a recurrence of his or her ependymoma, the best approach is to surgically remove the recurrent tumor, if possible.
+Often, further radiation is offered as well.
 The most common place for an ependymoma to recur is at the primary tumor site.
 Recurrent disease is sometimes not curable, but a combination of surgery, chemotherapy and/or radiation therapy may help a child have fewer symptoms and improve quality of life.